Corona Rigidity: Uniform Roe coronas

 \section{Uniform Roe coronas}

-\enumtwo In this section we study automorphisms of certain quotient structures constructed from a class of \cstar-algebras linked in a natural way with the study of the coarse geometry of metric spaces.
+\enumtwo In this section we study automorphisms of certain quotient structures constructed from a class of \cstar-algebras linked in a natural way with the coarse geometry of metric spaces.

-Coarse geometry is the study of metric spaces when one forgets about the small scale structure and focuses only on large scales.
-For example, this philosophy underlies much of geometric group theory.
+Coarse geometry is the study of metric spaces when one forgets about the small scale structure and focuses only on large scale.
+This philosophy underlies much of geometric group theory.
 Since we can forget about what happens at a small scale, we focus on metric spaces which are discrete, or, even more, uniformly locally finite.
-A metric space $(X,d)$ is uniformly locally finite (u.l.f. from now on) if for every $r>0$ we have $\sup_{x\in X}|B_r(x)|<\infty$.
-Examples of such spaces are finitely-generated groups with the word metric.
+A metric space $(X,d)$ is uniformly locally finite (u.l.f.\ from now on) if for every $r>0$ we have $\sup_{x\in X}|B_r(x)|<\infty$, $B_r(x)$ being the ball of radius $r$ around $x$.
+Examples of such spaces are finitely generated groups with the word metric and discretisations of Riemannian manifolds.